Forest Therapy Guide Certification Application Form

 Version: August 9, 2017 © Association of Nature and Forest Therapy Guides and Programs

-These standards are the foundation of the certification process established by the Association of Nature
+These professional standards are the foundation of the certification process established by the Association of Nature

 and Forest Therapy Guides and Programs.
 Their intent is to assure and protect the integrity of services and programs offered by ANFT-trained guides, to protect the well-being of participants, and to inspire the confidence of health care providers.